matt2ology/obsidian-technical-notes/thenewboston-django-tutorial-for-beginners/08 - Activating Models.md

 Although we've defined our database models we still need to migrate the app's model to the actual database.

+This makes the change file

 ```sh
 python manage.py makemigrations app_name
 ```

->OR shows the tables and columns created to database
+> OR shows the tables and columns created to database
+>
->> `python manage.py sqlmigrate app_name 0001`
+> > `python manage.py sqlmigrate app_name 0001`

-Now we have to run the SQL file
+Now we have to run the SQL (change) file

 ```powershell
 python manage.py migrate